bchelste/puzzle_solver/README.md

  - also you can put file with puzzle from generator (make gen3s - for solvable, make gen3u - for unsolvable)

 ---
-"open" set is emplemented with std::priority_queue "closed" set is emplemented with std::unordered_set
+"open" set is emplemented with std::priority_queue and "closed" set is emplemented with std::unordered_set